-Installed Interconnection capacities have increased at the same pace as inbound traffic.
-Installed capacity at H1-2018 is estimated at 34.4 Tbit/s, or 2.6 times the inbound traffic.
+Installed interconnection capacities have increased at the same pace as incoming traffic.
+Installed capacity at the end of 2018 is estimated at 39.5 Tbit/s, or 2.8 times the inbound traffic.
 This ratio does not exclude congestion incidents, which can occur between two players or on a particular link, depending on their status at a given moment in time.

-INTERCONNECTION LINKS CAPACITIES OF MAIN ISPs IN FRANCE BETWEEN H1-2012 AND H1-2018
+PROGRESSION IN THE INTERCONNECTIONS CAPACITY OF THE MAIN ISPs IN FRANCE BETWEEN H1-2012 AND H2-2018